-I’d like to share a recipe with you that is my absolute favourite dinner: buddha bowls!
-The evening before my surgery, I had this buddha bowl as my final meal, and it did not disappoint.
+I’d like to share a recipe/recipe formula with you that are my absolute favourite dinners: buddha bowls!
+The evening before my surgery, I had this buddha bowl as "my final meal" (melodramatic much?), and it did not disappoint.
 In all honesty, buddha bowls take a little prep work to get each component ready, but the whole is far greater than the sum of its parts.

 The dressing is where these bowls really come to life and sing.
 This recipe features pumpkin and sunflower seeds, zippy lime, cumin, garlic and flaxseed oil.
 It’s inspired by the highly delicious, green pumpkin seed mole from Veganomicon: The Ultimate Vegan Cookbook by Isa Chandra Moskowitz and Terry Hope Romero.